danilinares/quickpsy/README.md

-quickpsy is an R package developed by [Daniel Linares](http://www.dlinares.org/) and [Joan López-Moliner](http://www.ub.edu/viscagroup/joan/) to fit psychometric functions for several conditions and produce associated plots.
-In comparison with other R packages that fit psychometric functions, such as [psyphy](http://cran.r-project.org/web/packages/psyphy/index.html) and [modelfree](http://personalpages.manchester.ac.uk/staff/d.h.foster/software-modelfree/latest/home), quickpsy was built with the idea of fitting and plotting many conditions as automatically as possible.
-To that end, it depends heavily on Hadley Wickham packages [ggplot2](http://ggplot2.org/) and [dplyr](http://cran.r-project.org/web/packages/dplyr/index.html).
+quickpsy is an R package developed by [Daniel Linares](http://www.dlinares.org) and [Joan López-Moliner](http://www.ub.edu/viscagroup/joan/) to quickly fit and plot psychometric functions for multiple conditions.
+It makes an extensive use of Hadley Wickham packages [ggplot2](http://ggplot2.org/) and [dplyr](http://cran.r-project.org/web/packages/dplyr/index.html).

 To understand the fundamentals of fitting psychometric functions in R, we recommend the book [Modeling Psychophysical Data in R](http://www.springer.com/gp/book/9781461444749).

 Features
 --------

--   Fits and plots several conditions simultaneosly (using maximum likelihood).
+-   Fits and plots multiple conditions with little coding.

 -   Exploits the computational speed of [dplyr](http://cran.r-project.org/web/packages/dplyr/index.html).

--   Initial parameters are not necessary.
+-   The user does not need to introduce initial parameters.

 -   Calculates parametric and non-parametric bootstrap confidence intervals.